 - Chop rosemary leaves in very small pieces.
 Use about 1 tsp for cornbread, leave the rest aside for decoration and aroma once cornbread is baked.

-- Mix cornmeal, flour, baking soda and set aside.
+- Mix cornmeal, flour, baking powder and set aside.

 - In another bowl, whisk egg lightly.
 Then add salt and sugar.
 Whisk for a little bit then add yogurt, whisk again.
 Finally add the dry ingredients